Azure-Samples/azure-files-samples/packaging/README.md

+Run `make` to generate both .deb and .rpm packages and clean the build directories or individually run the following.
-1. Run `make debian` to generate .deb package
+Run `make debian` to generate .deb package
-2. Run `make rpm` to generate .rpm package
+Run `make rpm` to generate .rpm package
-3. Run `make clean` once the packages are created.
+Run `make clean` once the packages are created.